PHP MVC Framework Tutorial

 Think of the MVC design pattern as a car and the driver.

-The car has the windscreens (view) which the driver (controller) uses to monitor traffic ahead then speed or brake (model) depending on what he sees ahead.
+The car has the windscreens (view) which the driver (controller) uses to monitor traffic ahead, then speed up or brake (model) depending on what he sees ahead.

 Why use PHP MVC Framework?